 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support the planned development of our product candidates.
-We anticipate continued increased costs associated with being a U.S. public company, including accounting, audit, legal, regulatory and compliance expenses associated with maintaining compliance with Nasdaq listing rules and SEC requirements, director and officer insurance premiums, and higher investor and public relations costs.
+We anticipate continued increased costs associated with being a public company listed in the U.S., including accounting, audit, legal, regulatory and compliance expenses associated with maintaining compliance with Nasdaq listing rules and SEC requirements, director and officer insurance premiums, and higher investor and public relations costs.